offbynull/learn/Biology/input/input.md

  * are both dominant, it's said to be `{bm} homozygous dominant`.
 In the example above, [AB]/[BA]/[AA]/[BB] are all homozygous dominant (both alleles are dominant alleles).
  * are both recessive, it's said to be `{bm} homozygous recessive`.
 In the example above, [OO] is heterozygous recessive (both alleles are recessive alleles).

+## Sex-linkage

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

+TODO write about traits when chromosomes are XY chromosomes instead of autosomes

 ## Lethality

 `{bm} Lethal allele/(lethal allele|lethal gene|\blethals\b)/i`s are alleles that cause the death of an organism that carries them.
 These alleles may cause death during development (e.g. gestation in the womb) or possibly after having fully matured.